We don’t support this browser anymore.

 We welcome the change, but there's a lot to do.

 The key market of Germany is a perfect example of the challenges at hand.
 After more than €20bn of investment, growing service revenue and customer numbers is proving a challenge.
 Vodafone was slow to adapt to changing regulations, and when it did, introduced a poor customer experience.
-There are further regulatory changes coming over this year which mean Vodafone needs to recontract over 8.5mn customers (c. €800mn in revenue).
+There are further regulatory changes coming over this year which means Vodafone needs to recontract over 8.5mn customers (c. €800mn in revenue).
+It’s only expecting to retain around 50% of that, though that’s better than previously feared.

 Outside Europe, the Vodacom subsidiary has some exciting growth opportunities in Africa and is targeting mid-to-high single-digit cash profit growth over the next few years.
 Africa could become increasingly important as the region develops, and Vodafone's leading position in several markets means it's well-positioned to benefit.

-With around $12bn coming in, $4bn is pencilled for buybacks.
+With around $12bn coming in from the planned sales, $4bn is pencilled for buybacks.
 We can only assume a decent chunk of the remainder will go on reducing debt.
 Key for shareholders will be the reduced dividend from next year on.
-At half the current level this will be a hit to income investors, but still represents a forward yield of around 5.5% based on current prices.
+At half the current level this will be a hit to income investors, but still represents an attractive forward yield based on current prices.
 Rebasing is a good move in our eyes.
 Nothing is guaranteed.

 All-in-all then, while we think the portfolio changes and new strategy make sense, the fundamental challenges that go with being a telecom remain.
 And with growth hard to come by, we'll need to see sustained positive progress before getting too excited.